geerteltink/geert.elt.ink/content/_index.md

 business objectives, attracts your target audience, and sustainably grows your organization.

-Talk to me about the interaction of design and content, optimizing content updates, streamlining and automating workflows and tasks, project management, web development, mountainbiking, diving and sushi.
+Talk to me about UX design, optimizing content delivery, streamlining and automating workflows and tasks, project management, web development, mountainbiking, diving and sushi.